atbcb/ICTTestingBaseline/docs/13DataTables.md

 1. Check that the text provided for the data table column and row headers describes its section of the content.

 ### Test Results
-* If the above test fails, SC 2.4.6 fails and Baseline 13 fails.
+* If the above test fails, SC 2.4.6 and Baseline Requirement 13 fail.

 ## Advisory
 ### WCAG 2.0 Techniques